 To do this, they focus on stories that are at or near the top of the product backlog (aka backlog refinement) and choose user stories to work on during their next sprint by placing selected stories in the sprint backlog (aka sprint planning).

-By applying the INVEST principle during backlog refinement and sprint planning, scrum teams can realize benefits associated with each area of INVEST:
+By applying the INVEST criteria for user stories during backlog refinement and sprint planning, Scrum teams can realize benefits associated with each area of the INVEST principle:

-The INVEST principles aligns nicely with the following concepts:
+The INVEST principle aligns nicely with the following concepts:

-The INVEST principle aligns especially well with the conversation and confirmation parts of the Three C’s, since team understanding is most likely to be achieved for a user story when each of the six parts of INVEST surfaces during team conversation.
+The INVEST criteria align especially well with the conversation and confirmation parts of the Three Cs, since team understanding is most likely to be achieved for a user story when each of the six parts of INVEST surfaces during team conversation.

-The DEEP principle also works well in tandem with the INVEST principle.
+The DEEP principle also works well in tandem with the INVEST criteria for user stories.
 You can apply DEEP to the product backlog as a whole, while you can use INVEST to fully elaborate individual user stories in the product backlog.

 Thus for any item in the product backlog, a team can see whether each of the following is true: